Skip to main content

 • Students averaging under 45% in Form 6 School Geography and/or English examinations are not recommended to take Form 7 (NCEA Level 3) Geography

 Course description/aims: Geography aims to develop an understanding of the environment as the home of people.
 In Form 7, this involves studying a particular natural environment within New Zealand, and an aspect of the cultural environment of New Zealand and a global concept.
-The course also develops a wide range of thinking, practical, valuing and social skills, and has a particular emphasis on the role played by Geography in planning and decision-making.
+The course also develops a wide range of thinking, practical, valuing, and social skills, and has a particular emphasis on the role played by Geography in planning and decision-making.

 Course outline: